-Other than that, you can set user goals for intent and tone.
+Moreover, you can set user goals for intent and tone.
 Grammarly premium is also more intuitive in spotting the use of passive voice in your sentences.
-To rectify this error and make your sentences more engaging, it also shows how to convert the said sentences into an active voice.

 Aside from that, there are suggestions to improve the writer’s eloquence by making the output more precise and concise.
 The pro version also allows the app to automatically replace weak and dull words with better and richer ones.

 In this aspect, Outwrite offers cheaper and more flexible plans.
 Grammarly Premium is priced at $30 on the month-to-month plan, $60 quarterly, and $144 annually.
 The prices of Grammarly have increased in the last two years.

-Though the price of the premium version gets cheaper as you lengthen your subscription, Grammarly is still more expensive than Outwrite.
+Though the price of the premium version gets cheaper as you lengthen your subscription, Grammarly is still more expensive than its opponent.

-Currently, Outwrite’s Pro version could be accessible for only $9.95 per month on the monthly plan.
+Currently, Outwrite Pro version could be accessible for only $24.5 per month on the monthly plan.
 The quarterly plan costs $44.85, while the yearly plan charges $119.4.
 If you want to subscribe to the team plan, you can choose to pay $7.95 per user per month.

 Here is the end of the Grammarly vs. Outwrite article.
 What is your final choice?
 Share your views in the comments and help others decide quickly.